benshimonz/V1/README.md

 In its simplest usage, there is an entity (red / blue / yellow) at the end of the left component, and each right component starts with either:

-* A relationship / a path (optionally preceded by an 'X', rightswards arrow with stroke, 'O' or 'L')
+* A relationship / a path (optionally preceded by an 'X', an '↛', an 'O' or an 'L')
 * A green rectangle (entity's property value constraints / tag)
 * A quantifier